erh31/HALL-MADA-project/README.md

 	- see readme.md in processing-code (R/processing-code)
 	- follow processes as laid out in the quarto file

 - Analysis

 	- see readme.md in analysis-code (R/analysis-code) and eda-code (R/eda-code)
-	- follow the processes as laid out in the quarto file
+	- follow the processes as laid out in the quarto files/readme's

 ---